clandrew/helloms/README.md

 # helloms
 This repo contains a standalone test application that uses a Direct3D12 mesh shader.
+Good to use as a starting point or for verifying basic things.
 It was based off of the spinning cube sample code, see [here](https://github.com/clandrew/spinningcube12).

 ![Example image](https://raw.githubusercontent.com/clandrew/helloms/master/Images/Image.png "Example image.")